These 10 Tips Can Give You a Leg Up in Your Next Job Interview

 “You’re demonstrating that you care enough to have done the research,” she says.
 “You’re setting yourself apart from the other people who are interviewing.”

-Search newspapers, magazines and specialty journals to see whether the company or the industry have been in the news recently.
-You’ll be a step above the competition if you know the latest trends and developments.
+Search newspapers, magazines and journals to see whether the company or the industry have been in the news recently.
+You’ll be a step above the competition if you know the latest trends.

 “In my opinion, you can never overprepare,” says Carlota Zimmerman, a New York City career coach with more than a decade of experience.
 “I cannot stress how much passion and preparation you should bring.”